Why do I need travel insurance for the Canary Islands?

 Finally, while you might think it’s sensible to start your travel insurance policy from the date on which you’re due to travel, this could be an expensive mistake.
 Always start your policy from the date you book your trip - or else, should you need to cancel your holiday due to unforeseen circumstances, you won’t be covered.

-Will my EHIC cover me in the Canary Islands?
+Will an EHIC cover me in the Canary Islands?

-Yes.
-Because the Canary Islands are part of Spain, your European Health Insurance Card (EHIC) will cover you while you’re on holiday there.
+Because the Canary Islands are part of Spain, a European Health Insurance Card (EHIC) will cover you while you’re on holiday there.

-The EHIC scheme is designed to give visitors to member countries access to the same state-subsidised health care that citizens of those countries would receive.
-This means that whatever health care a Spanish person would expect to get if they fell ill, you should get too, on precisely the same terms.
+The EHIC scheme is designed to give EU visitors to member countries access to the same state-subsidised health care that citizens of those countries would receive.
+This means that whatever health care a Spanish person would expect to get if they fell ill, an EHIC holder should get too, on precisely the same terms.

-However, this doesn’t mean that all medical treatment you might receive under the EHIC scheme would be free.
+However, this doesn’t mean that all medical treatment received under the EHIC scheme would be free.

 The EHIC is a useful safety net, but it is not a substitute for travel insurance.
-The EHIC won’t cover repatriation to the UK if it’s needed, would not cover the cost of air-lifting you to hospital in an emergency and of course provides no protection in the event of baggage loss or theft, or the cancellation or curtailment of your holiday.
+The EHIC won’t cover repatriation to your home country if it’s needed, would not cover the cost of air-lifting to hospital in an emergency and of course provides no protection in the event of baggage loss or theft, or the cancellation or curtailment of a holiday.

 Top travel tips for the Canary Islands